MelmonVEVO/chizuru-old/README.md

 ```
 After that, it should be smooth sailing.

+If you want to run this locally, you need to use Python 3.7.
+Rogue-gym does not install in higher Python versions, I think.
+It didn't work when I tried to install on Python 3.11.

 ## Files
 The model is located in `chizuru.py`.
 The training file and logic is written in `train.py`, and the code for previewing how the AI plays is located in `preview.py`.
 Seeing is believing, after all.